What Can a 10,000-Watt Generator Run? Facts & FAQ

 Can A 10,000-watt Generator Run An Air Conditioner?

 A 10,000-watt generator can run small window air conditioning units without too much trouble.
 However, a 10,000-watt generator will likely not be able to power a central AC system as well as other objects in your home.
-Central air conditioners are the largest power consumer in the majority of homes.
+Central air conditioners are the largest power consumers in the majority of homes.
 Not only do large air conditioners use a lot of wattage per hour they also have large energy start-up costs that could strain the generator.

 Small air conditioners and window units should be able to run just fine, but it will depend on what other things you are powering at the same time.
 The generator might struggle to run the AC, refrigerator, lights, and TV at the same time.

 When in doubt, you can always try to turn the AC on with the generator.
-You might just end up tripping the system and powering down.
+You might just end up tripping the system and powering it down.
 Then you will know if your AC is drawing too much power to run consistently.

 Consider Start-Up Power Requirements